Minmeme/Rescue_Robot_Python/README.md

                 # if you want to edit my code use nano <flie you want to edit>

      On mage :
-        1. uploed send_to_arduion.ino # don t forget uploed code
+        1. uploed send_to_arduion.ino # don t forget chenge my code to macth your robot